ludumdare/ld-backend/README.md

-Code for the Backend API.
+Code for the API.
+Requires the backend.

 * https://api.ldjam.com